huggingface/blog/hf-bitsandbytes-integration.md

 The initialized model will be put on the Pytorch's `meta` device, an underlying mechanism to represent shape and dtype without allocating memory for storage.
 Isn't very cool?

-Initially this function overrides all parameters to `torch.nn.Parameter`, this would not fit our requirement since we want to keep the `Int8Params` class in our case for `Linear8bitLt` modules as explained above.
+Initially this function called inside the `.from_pretrained` function overrides all parameters to `torch.nn.Parameter`, this would not fit our requirement since we want to keep the `Int8Params` class in our case for `Linear8bitLt` modules as explained above.
 We managed to fix that on [the following PR](https://github.com/huggingface/accelerate/pull/519) that modifies:

 ```py
 module._parameters[name] = nn.Parameter(module._parameters[name].to(torch.device("meta")))